 You need to write a README documenting any bugs in your code, any extra features you added, and anything else you think the TAs should know about your project.
 Document the test cases you created and briefly describe the scenarios you covered.

-When you are done, push to your GitHub repo.
-We will pull your latest commit in the master branch for grading.
+When you are done, please submit your code to Gradescope under the correct assignment.
+We will use the last submission attempt for grading.